glassleo/Breadcrumbs/README.md

 If you'd like to help, please [get in touch](mailto:hello@leo.glass)!

-So far, the following zones are pretty much done:
+So far, the following zones are in a near-complete state:
 - Azsuna
 - Val'sharah
 - Highmountain